solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 ```

 This grammar states that a turtle program has possibly some blanks then a command, possibly more
-blanks and then more commands.
+blanks, and then more commands.
 Empty input means an empty list of commands.

-Then we define a command as an alternatives of the different commands and each command as its own
+Then we define a command as alternatives of the different commands clauses and each command as its own
 nonterminal.
 The commands repeat the name because we want to define the Prolog compound terms that
 make up the parsed data.